jamesjarvis/jamesjarvis.io/assets/content/projects/portfolio-site/index.md

 I am a little bit cheap however, so after spending \$30 on domain fees I didn't want to spend any more money on actually hosting it.
 Which brings me to some of my favourite pieces of tech: the free kind.

-## How to host for no cost whatsoever.
+## How to host for no cost whatsoever

 Since we are already using GitHub as a way to host our source code (for free!), we might as well use the latest and greatest [GitHub Pages](https://pages.github.com) to host the page source files for free as well!
 (I know right!??).